 2. Attend Anime and Comic Conventions

-You should also consider joining a panel while you’re at the convention.
+You should also consider attending panels while you're at a convention.
 That way, you can strike up a conversation with the person sitting next to you.
-Ask them their thoughts about the current panel, and you might gain a new friend.
+Ask them their thoughts about the current panel, and you might gain a new friend!

 3. Take a Class